-As of December 31, 2017, IPTC had approximately \$621,977 of notes payable.
-During 2017, bonds and notes payable were repaid pursuant to the maturity schedule of each issue and during 2017, IPTC repaid all bonds outstanding.
-As of December 31, 2017, IPTC had no financial restrictive covenants associated with its outstanding debt.
+As of December 31, 2018, IPTC had approximately \$28.8 million of bonds and notes payable.
+In November 2018, IPTC issued bonds in the amount of \$26 million primarily to be used for capital projects.
+During 2018, bonds and notes payable were repaid pursuant to the maturity schedule of each issue.
+As of December 31, 2018, IPTC had no financial restrictive covenants associated with its outstanding debt other than holding minimum debt service funds.
 Please refer to Note 6 of the financial statements included in the next section of this report for additional information regarding debt activity.